Government Relations

 These requests include an administrator's statement at the beginning of the LAR to provide a narrative justification for the full legislative appropriations request.

-The legislative priorities for Texas A&M University and Texas A&M University at Galveston for the 88th Legislature are summarized below:
+The legislative priorities for Texas A&M University and Texas A&M University at Galveston for the 89th Legislature are summarized below:

-Texas A&M University
+Additional Texas A&M University priorities

 1. Formula funding

-3. Texas A&M System employees' health insurance
+2. Texas A&M System employees' health insurance

-5. Hazlewood Legacy program
+3. Hazlewood Legacy program

-The Hazlewood Act and the Hazlewood Legacy are, largely, unfunded mandates on Texas public institutions of higher education to waive tuition for eligible veterans and their dependents.
-In FY2021, Texas A&M System institutions waived $44.2 million in legacy exemptions and only received $5.9 million — or 13.3% — in state reimbursement.
-An increase in state support for reimbursing universities for their Hazlewood Legacy costs will sustain this program for future generations and reduce the cost-shift to other students.
+The Hazlewood Act and the Hazlewood Legacy have historically been unfunded mandates on Texas public institutions of higher education to waive tuition for eligible veterans and their dependents.
+In the 88th Legislative Session, the legislature provided much-needed relief to reimburse for part of the costs incurred by colleges and universities in FY 24-25; however, veteran-friendly universities like Texas A&M continue to have an outsized financial costs on these waivers.
+Renewing the support and reimbursing the full costs of Hazlewood Legacy waivers will sustain this program for future generations and reduce the cost-shift to other students.

-Read more on these requests at tx.ag/TAMU88LAR.
+Read more on these requests at tx.ag/TAMU89LAR.

 Texas A&M University at Galveston